rheslip/Twisty-2-MIDIController/README.md

 **Enclosure**

 The prototype enclosure was printed on a Bambu P1S with black PLA+ filament.
 For the most part the stock filament settings were used.
 Slowing down the first layer speeds by 50% helps with adhesion and finish if you are using a textured build plate.
 The light pipe holes in the top had to be drilled a bit to fit 1.75mm transparent PETG which was lightly glued to hold it in place.
-Use small screws to hold the PCB to the bottom part standoffs and attach the top with the encoder nuts.
+Use small screws to attach the PCB to the standoffs in the enclosure bottom.
+Slide the enclosure top over the encoder shafts and hold it in place with encoder nuts.

 ![](https://github.com/rheslip/Twisty-2-MIDIController/blob/main/images/IMG_0615.JPG)